elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions.md

 _schema: default
 id: 163761
 date: 2025-01-27
-title: >-
-    How do the graphs of cube root functions differ from those of square root functions?
+title: How do the graphs of cube root functions differ from those of square root functions?
-article_title: >-
-    How do the graphs of cube root functions differ from those of square root functions?
+article_title: How do the graphs of cube root functions differ from those of square root functions?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the differences between cube root functions and square root functions, focusing on their domains, ranges, graph shapes, symmetry, and behavior at extremes.
+    This content explains the differences between cube root functions and square root functions, focusing on their domains, ranges, symmetry, graph shapes, and behaviors at extremes.
   page_keywords: >-
-    cube root function, square root function, domain, range, graph shape, symmetry, behavior, mathematical properties, continuous function, increasing function
+    cube root functions, square root functions, domain, range, graph differences, symmetry, behavior, mathematical properties, increasing functions, real numbers
 author: QuickTakes
 question: >-
     How do the graphs of cube root functions differ from those of square root functions?